eSentire/grape/README.md

 existing data if either container is killed.
 Once started the containers _may_ take up to 30 seconds to initialize.

-This is what the scripts look like on the host:
+This is what the automatically generated scripts look like on the host:

 ```
 $ tree  -L 1 exp00